Shame and guilt.

-The mere sound of the word conjures feelings of embarrassment and withdrawal.
+The mere sound of the words conjures feelings of hiding and withdrawal.
 And even though it’s a normal feeling, it never gets easier–not even with age.

-Unfortunately, many times we tend to interchange shame, embarrassment, and guilt thinking all three are the same.
+Unfortunately, many times we tend to interchange shame and guilt with embarrassment.
+We think all three are the same when they are not.

 Pin it for later!